SpaceUY/nest-js-guidelines/docs/infrastructure/1_sst-guidelines.md

   test.admin.projectname.com
   test.app.projectname.com

-  If the client already owns a domain, check where it's hosted.
-If it's hosted in [AWS Route 53](https://aws.amazon.com/route53/), continue with the process.
-If it's not in Route 53, it's recommended to configure it in Route 53 to gain access to the domain's DNS.
-To do this, you'll need to contact the client and ask them to add a list of nameservers in the provider where the domain is currently hosted.
+  If the client already owns a domain, it's important to verify where it is registered.
+If the domain is managed in [AWS Route 53](https://aws.amazon.com/route53/), it is recommended to continue the process directly in Route 53.

+  If the domain is not hosted in Route 53, it is recommended to configure its DNS management in Route 53 to have centralized control from AWS.
+To do this, you will need to ask the client to update their current domain provider with the nameservers provided by Route 53.

+  Note: Hosting the domain in Route 53 is recommended but not mandatory.
+AWS allows you to generate SSL certificates for domains managed externally.
+In that case, you only need to create an "A" record in the current DNS provider pointing to the Load Balancer.

   Make sure to have an approved SSL certificate in [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) associated with the declared domains.